Learn how to make soft and bouncy mung bean flour cake studded with sliced bananas and sweet jackfruit pieces wrapped in banana leaves (or not).

 Prepare banana leaves and bananas:

-To show the banana slice when unwrapping the cake: Scoop about 2 tablespoons of the thick batter on the middle of the leaf.
+- To show the banana slice when unwrapping the cake: Scoop about 2-3 tablespoons of the thick batter in the middle of the leaf.
 Place one slice of banana.
 Gather the two opposite sides of the leaves so they overlap in the middle and then fold the sides down to the bottom (like a parcel)